DON'T HESITATE, APPLY TODAY!

 Achievement Scholarships

-- Students above a 2.75 core GPA will receive an Achievement Scholarship.
+• Students above a 2.75 GPA are eligible to receive an Achievement Scholarship.

-- If you are awarded an Achievement Scholarship you will be notified within about two weeks after your acceptance letter.
+• If you are awarded an Achievement Scholarship you will be notified with your admissions decision letter.

 Transfer Student Requirements